Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 Source distribution (sdist)

-- Contains files enough to install the package from source.
+- Contains files to install the package from source.
 - Run

   ```bash